 As a guest clinician, Dr. Adrian has taught master classes for the Atlanta Opera High School Opera Institute and enjoys giving pre-opera lectures for Atlanta Opera main stage productions.

 In addition to her teaching and writing, Adrian sings professionally throughout Atlanta.
-She is a member of the Michael O’Neal Singers as well as the chamber group Kaleidoscope which concertize throughout the year.
-Adrian has given several recitals and concerts at the Schwartz Center collaborating with the Emory Chamber Music Society of Atlanta and including a recent performance of Paul Salerni’s Regimen Sanitatis Salerni with the Vega String Quartet.
-Adrian has served as a staff soloist at Peachtree Presbyterian Church in Buckhead, singing at services, concerts, and festivals.
+Adrian has performed as a staff soloist at Peachtree Presbyterian Church in Buckhead, singing at services, concerts, and festivals.
 In addition, she has sung with the chancel choir at the Cathedral of Christ the King, at St. Catherine of Siena Catholic Church, St. Joseph Catholic Church and at Lutheran Church of the Ascension in Buckhead.
 She sang with the Michael O’Neal Singers as well as the chamber group Kaleidoscope, which concertize throughout the metro area.
 Adrian has given several recitals and concerts at the Schwartz Center as well as the Carlos Museum, collaborating with the Emory Chamber Music Society of Atlanta and including a recent performance of Paul Salerni’s Regimen Sanitatis Salerni with the Vega String Quartet.
 In May 2017 Adrian sang the Brahms’ Liebeslieder Waltzes Op.
 52 at the Carlos Museum alongside her Emory colleagues.